Skip to content

 Use the NLU Profiler to test user utterances and improve your agent's interaction model.

 With the NLU Profiler, you can see how utterances resolve to intents and slots in your interaction model.
 When an utterance doesn't resolve to the right intent or slot, you can update the interaction model and try again.
-With the cxcli, you can see what intents Dialogflow CX considered and discarded.
-Then, you can determine how to use additional samples to train your model to resolve utterances to their intended intents and slots.
+With the cxcli, you can see which intents Dialogflow CX considered and discarded.
+Then, you can determine how to use additional samples to train your model to resolve utterances to their desired intents and slots.

 Every suite is executed in the Dialogflow CX session so you can test not only your NLU but also a conversation itself.